jessewaites/piratebroadcast.github.io/_posts/2023-07-24-Rails-7-Not-Seeing-Stimulus-Controller.md

 When *manually* creating a new stimulus controller, you also have to add this new file name to the system js manifest in the Index.js file.
 When you use the Rails Generator to create this file, this step is done for you, but if you create the file yourself (like a lot of us do) then you have to add it to the index.js file yourself.

-It is possible to avoid this issue going forward by writing a funciton in index.js to autoload those files, but if you made it this far into this article, chances are y'all do not have that set up.
+It is possible to avoid this issue going forward by writing a function in index.js to autoload those files, but if you made it this far into this article, chances are y'all do not have that set up.
 Add your new file to this index.js file and you should be all set.

 To test that this fix is working, you can add a console.log inside of the connect function in your new stimulus controller to confirm that the system is seeing your new controller upon page load.